aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn.rst

       .. note::

          This is the logical interface that will provide VXLAN header encap and decap functions.
+In this lab, since we are leveraging VXLAN routing, we can able the use of a virtual-router MAC address.
+         This instructs the device to use the shared MLAG System ID as the router MAC when performing VXLAN routing operations and ensures that whichever switch in the MLAG receives the VXLAN Routed packet can provide forwarding of that traffic without shunting it over the MLAG peer-link.

       .. code-block:: text

          interface Vxlan1
             vxlan source-interface Loopback1
+            vxlan virtual-router encapsulation mac-address mlag-system-id

 #.
-Configure a Layer 2 EVPN service on **s1-leaf4**.
+Configure Layer 2 EVPN services on **s1-leaf4**.

    a.
-Add the local Layer 2 VLAN with an ID of 112.
+Add the local Layer 2 VLANs with an IDs of 112 and 134.

       .. code-block:: text

          vlan 112
             name Host_Network_112
+         !
+         vlan 134
+            name Host_Network_134

    #.
-Map the local Layer 2 VLAN with a matching VNI.
+Map the local Layer 2 VLANs with a matching VNIs.

       .. note::